CodingLawyersClub/todo-instructions/README.md

 ```

 Great, let's walk through this property now.
 1. The type is an `ObjectId`.
 I already have a model named `User`.
 This may seem a little weird – why isn't the type User?
 Well, you don't put full models on other models.
-You put a reference to them, which is it's `ObjectId`.
+You put a reference to them, which is its `ObjectId`.
 The `ObjectId` is a unique value for every `User`.
 2. We also want to `require` the reference to the user.
 We don't want you to be able to create a ToDo without referencing who created it.

 Great, that's looking good for now!
 Let's do one more thing to this file.